 your child looks like the enemy.

-All of those challenging emotions that flood us and wash us on to the low road can be traced, at core, to feelings of fear, shame and grief.
-We can't bear
+All of those challenging emotions that flood us and wash us on to the low road can be traced, at core, to feelings of fear, shame, powerlessness or grief.

-those feelings.
+We can't bear those feelings.
 So we start blaming and lashing out.
-We become resentful, angry, disappointed and disconnected--from our child, and from our own ability
+We become resentful, angry, disappointed and disconnected--from our child, and from

 That doesn’t mean there aren’t reasons to get upset.
 It means there are far fewer reasons than we think.
 It means that what upsets you today might make